mirko-tamburini/mirko-tamburini/README.md

 - Lattice Gauge Theories & Chiral Effective Lagrangian models
 - Quantum Phase Transition and Statistical Mechanics

-I'm currently looking for a PhD in Theoretical Physics and interested in Fundamental Interactions in High-Energy Physics and computational approaches in quantum field theory.
+I'm currently looking for a PhD in Theoretical Physics and I'm interested in Fundamental Interactions in High-Energy Physics and computational approaches in quantum field theory.

 ### 🔗 Connect with me